 Not only did I create a major outward spark, but inwardly, WOW… what a thrill, I remember.
 What a sensational spike in my brain chemistry!

 It was the mid 90’s in a small coastal town hours from any major city and things were relaxed.
-You could buy precurser chemicals wearing school uniform back then.
+You could buy precursor chemicals wearing a school uniform back then.
 Thankfully on my watch, even though I was only 14, no one got hurt.
 Mind you, there were a few close encounters.